bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 # Grant Response {#response}

-In response to a client's request, the AS responds with a JSON object as the HTTP entity body.
+In response to a RC's request, the AS responds with a JSON object as the HTTP entity body.

 In this example, the AS is returning an [interaction URL](#response-interact-redirect),